 Study Law in the US

-The practice of law in the United States has a proud history, integral to the founding of the nation and maintaining the rule of law, and many lawyers and law students from around the world want to study or practice law in the United States.
+The practice of law in the United States has a proud history, integral to the founding of the nation and maintaining the rule of law.
+Many lawyers and law students from around the world come to study or practice law in the United States.

 Studying law in the United States is very different from studying law in many other countries.
-In various countries, students begin their law studies immediately following graduation from high school or secondary school; most universities in other countries require only a high school diploma or the equivalent in that country to admit students to their law faculties.
+In various countries, students begin their law studies immediately following graduation from high school or secondary school.
+Most universities in other countries require only a high school diploma or the equivalent to admit students to their law faculties.
 In the US, however, law is a professional academic field, the equivalent of a graduate degree in other parts of the world.

 What to Expect When Studying Law

 As a first-year (1L) law student in the US, you will most likely take courses in legal writing, contracts, torts, criminal law, and constitutional law, among other courses.

 As a second-year student (2L) you are likely to focus on other activities such as Law Review, Moot Court, and other extra-curricular activities that offer a lot of practice.
 Because most 2L students need to start looking for legal internships between their second and third years, it is extremely important that they get as much practical experience as they can during their second year.
 Many of these internships will lead to full-time job opportunities following graduation.